 Butternut Squash Bisque with Gorgonzola Cream and Chipotle Mascarpone

 5 cups chicken broth, plus 1 cup, if needed

 1 cup apple juice

 Salt and freshly ground black pepper to taste

 1 cup (8 ounces) Mascarpone, cold

-Peel the squash and scoop out and discard the seeds.
-Cut into 2-inch cubes and place in large sauce pan.
-Pour the chicken broth and apple juice over the squash and simmer over medium low until soft when pierced with a fork, about 30 minutes.
+Peel the squash, and scoop out and discard the seeds.
+Cut into 2-inch cubes and place in a large saucepan.
+Pour the chicken broth and apple juice over the squash and simmer over medium-low until soft when pierced with a fork (about 30 minutes).

 Using an immersion blender, puree the squash in the saucepan until smooth.
 Alternatively, pour the squash into a blender and puree until completely smooth.
 Return the soup to the saucepan, season with salt and pepper, and simmer for 15 minutes.
-The soup should be thick, but if it is too think, add another cup of chicken broth.
+The soup should be thick, but add another cup of chicken broth if it is too thick.

 In the meantime, cook the bacon in a small skillet over low heat until crisp.
 Drain on paper towels.
 When cool enough to handle, crumble the bacon into a small serving dish.